open/close all folders

 Anime & Manga

-- The Arrancar zig-zag a bit when using their ressurecion.
-They become stronger and more like their original hollow form and for many of them it means the fragments of their masks become larger.
-However some of them have their mask fragments shrink or disappear entirely and some like Barragan have a physical transformation so complete that it's impossible to judge what becomes of his mask.
+- The Arrancar zig-zag a bit when using their Resurrección.
+They become stronger and more like their original Hollow form and for many of them it means the fragments of their masks become larger.
+However some of them have their mask fragments shrink or disappear entirely and some like Baraggan have a complete physical transformation that it's impossible to judge what becomes his mask.

 - JoJo's Bizarre Adventure has the Stone Mask, which pretty much gave Dio all his powers.
 A slight variation in that you only need to wear it once.

 - The mask had to be worn and then spilled with some blood.
 Then the mask would sprout some stone tentacles that carved into your brain, killing you but also activating unknown areas of it, bringing you back as a vampire.
 Also they made you food for the Pillar Men, who created/generated the masks.

 - The Masks' creator, Kars, originally created the Masks for the Pillar Men themselves.
 He discovered that the Masks weren't powerful enough to alter the Pillar Men since they were already superhuman.
 If a Pillar Man dons a Mask infused with enough power, it would turn the Pillar Man into an Ultimate Life Form with Complete Immortality who no longer has the Pillar Mens' weakness to sunlight.

 - In Tajikarao, the eponymous Shinto god is able to manifest physically when a spiritually suitable human puts a sacred mask on his face.

 - The Cassandra Mask in Ann Cassandra gives its user the power to create evil fates at the price of losing their free will and eventually dying.
 Supposedly, it was created from the remains of the Greek prophetess Cassandra after she died cursing the people who wouldn't believe her.